Yoga Nidra: The Ayurvedic Sleep Meditation Guide

 - Close your eyes and take several deep breaths

-- Set a Sankalpa (intention or resolve) -- a short, positive statement in the present tense
+- Set a Sankalpa (intention or resolve).
+A short, positive statement in the present tense

-2. Body Rotation (5-8 minutes)
+2. Body Rotation (5 to 8 minutes)

 - The guide systematically directs your awareness through each body part

-- You do not move the body -- simply bring attention to each area
+- You do not move the body.
+Simply bring attention to each area

 - Typically moves from right hand, through the right side, to left hand, through the left side, then torso, face, and head